Below is a copy of the March Marlins Swimming Club Constitution:

 4. Subscription and Other Fees

-4.1 The joining fee shall be due on joining the Club and annual subscription thereafter will be yearly, due within 4 weeks of the 1st January and the same in each consecutive year and duly agreed at the AGM.
+4.1 The joining fee shall be due on joining the Club and annual subscriptions and ASA Membership thereafter will be yearly, due within 4 weeks of the 1st January, and the same in each consecutive year and duly agreed at the AGM.

 4.2 The annual members’ subscription and session fees shall be reviewed annually at the AGM and at any other time or times as the Committee may deem necessary.
 Any increase in subscriptions shall be advised to the members in writing with the reasons for any increase to be reported to the members at the next AGM